psf/requests/README.rst

 Most existing Python modules for sending HTTP requests are extremely verbose and cumbersome.
-Python's builtin urllib2 module provides most of the HTTP capabilities you should need, but the api is thoroughly broken.
+Python's builtin urllib2 module provides most of the HTTP capabilities you should need, but the API is thoroughly broken.
 It requires an enormous amount of work (even method overrides) to perform the simplest of tasks.